nadia-eecs/cs1b/hw/hw02/README.md

 - The Initial code will not necessarily compile.
 You will have to write the necessary code.
 - Commit all changes as you develop the code in your individual private repo.
 Please provide descriptive commit messages and push from local to your repository.
 If you do not stage, commit, and push git classroom will not receive your code at all.
 - Make sure your last push is before the deadline.
 Your last push will be considered as your final submission.
-- There is no partial credit for code that does not compile
+- There is no partial credit for code that does not compile.
 - If you need to be considered for partial grade for any reason(failing tests on travis,etc).
 Then message the staff on canvas before the deadline.
 Late email requests may not be considered.